CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 The `type` field values affect NPC behavior.
 NPCs will:

 - Prefer to retreat towards `NPC_RETREAT` zones.
-- Not move to the see the source of unseen sounds coming from `NPC_NO_INVESTIGATE` zones.
+- Not move to see the source of unseen sounds coming from `NPC_NO_INVESTIGATE` zones.
-- Not move to the see the source of unseen sounds coming from outside `NPC_INVESTIGATE_ONLY` zones.
+- Not move to see the source of unseen sounds coming from outside of `NPC_INVESTIGATE_ONLY` zones.

 ### Specify a player spawning location using "zones"

-When designing a scenario map piece pieces that can be selected as a starting location, you can directly specify where in the map the player will be placed by using a `ZONE_START_POINT` zone.
+When designing a scenario you can directly specify where in the map the player will be placed by using a `ZONE_START_POINT` zone.
+Player will be placed in the center of this zone.
 A `ZONE_START_POINT` zone will only be considered valid if it belongs to the `your_followers` faction.
+Keep in mind that no additional checks are conducted when assigning player spawning location using this method, and thus player can spawn in a wall, on open air, and other inappropriate tiles.

 ### Remove everything with "remove_all"